-- Choose a healthy parent plant that you want to duplicate and locate a stem that is at least six inches in length and has two or more leaves attached.
+- Choose a healthy parent plant you want to duplicate and locate a stem at least six inches long with two or more leaves attached.

 - Make a clean incision with pruning shears and put the new cutting into a small pot.
 Be sure to check the underside for ample drainage holes.

 - Double-check that the cutting is placed into the soil directly.
-This should about two or three inches deep with the leaves on top of the soil.
+This should be about two or three inches deep, with the leaves on top of the soil.

-- Fully saturate the soil with water and continue to add moisture every other day so that the top layer of soil does not dry out.
+- Fully saturate the soil with water and add moisture every other day so the top layer does not dry out.
 The trick of the trade is that these plants need a lot of moisture to grow.

-- Once the new individual has been placed in a spot that has both high levels of humidity and indirect sunlight, wait for the roots to develop.
+- Once the new individual has been placed in a spot with high humidity and indirect sunlight, wait for the roots to develop.

 - Expect to see roots take form anywhere from four to six weeks.
-At this point, you can slow down on your watering routine and treat it as if it were an adult Anthurium.
+You can slow your watering routine and treat it like an adult Anthurium.

-- Pick out the Anthurium that you would like to copy, preferably one that has “leggy” or congested roots.
+- Pick out the Anthurium you want to copy, preferably one with “leggy” or congested roots.

-- Gently take the individual out of the pot completely so that it is exposed and able to be divided as cleanly as possible.
+- Remove the individual from the pot so it is exposed and can be divided as cleanly as possible.

-- Using a sharp knife, separate the clumps of roots so that you have two sections.
-You may have excess soil, but you can get rid of this by carefully shaking the dirt free from the roots.
+- Using a sharp knife, separate the clumps of roots, so you have two sections.
+You may have excess soil, but you can eliminate this by carefully shaking the dirt free from the roots.